I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 -Origin: The Essence of the Paths

-As the First Gods established the universal laws, a problem arises: how to connect the dimensions, realms, and souls scattered across the vastness of the Multiverse?
-To solve this challenge, Ankaryos, master of the Universal Pillars, created a pure essence embodying movement and communication: Hermes.
+When the First Gods established the universal laws, a problem arose: how to connect the dimensions, realms, and souls scattered across the vastness of the Multiverse?
+To solve this challenge, Ankaryos created a pure essence that embodied movement and communication: Hermes.

-Birth: Hermes was born from the fusion between the cosmic winds and the energy currents of the Pillar of Energy.
-He is literally the emanation of the paths between the worlds, able to travel across dimensions.
+Hermes was born from the fusion between the cosmic winds and the energy currents of the Pillar of Energy.
+He is literally the emanation of the paths between the worlds able to travel across dimensions.

-Hermes is the mediator between gods and mortals, the guardian of forbidden passages, and the bearer of divine messages.
-It also plays a crucial role in regulating wandering souls, ensuring that they reach their destination.
+Hermes is the mediator between gods and mortals.
+He is the guardian of passages and the bearer of divine messages.
+He also plays an important role in regulating wandering souls while ensuring that they reach their destination.

 Apollo and Heracles :Champions of Humanity